safespring/web/content/sv/read-more/safespring-backup-portal-en-more.md

 ---
-language: "sv"
+language: "en"
 title: ""
 date: ""
 draft: false
 aliases:
 - /read-more/safespring-backup-portal-en-more/
 ---
-##

 {{< author-gabriel >}}

 ## Safespring Backup: A complete rehaul of the user portals

 {{< ingress >}}
 Safespring Backup is based on the very well-established Spectrum Protect from IBM.
 It has many strengths, such as high security, excellent scalability and data lifecycle automation.
 {{< /ingress >}}

 Spectrum Protect can protect countless Terabytes of data with minimal administration effort.